unetstudio/topmobile-site/.github/ISSUE_TEMPLATE/submit-project-template.md

 ---
 name: Submit project template
 about: Submit your project by create an issue.
-Hit the 'Get Started' button then fill your information.
+Hit the 'Get started' button then fill your information.
 title: "[Submit] [Your project] [Project URL]"
 labels: submit